moghelab/plant-ai-training/README.md

-A repository of publicly available AI workbooks, tutorials and training infrastructures from across the world, relevant to plant scientists
+A repository of publicly available AI workbooks, tutorials and training infrastructures from across the world, relevant to plant scientists.
+This is an evolving list.
+If you have any resources to share, please email Gaurav Moghe.

 # Learning resources